methods-cogneuro/methods-cogneuro.github.io/methods-cogneuro-book/intro.md

 ## Contributors

-The development of this book was initiated to serve as a reference tool for the PSY3018 course, given at the Université de Montréal's bachelor's degree program in cognitive neuroscience.
-The course is taught primarily by Dr. Pierre Bellec, with contributions from teaching assistants and many additional contributors.
+This book was developed as a reference tool for the PSY3018 course, given in the bachelor's degree program in cognitive neuroscience at Université de Montréal.
+The course is primarily taught by Dr. Pierre Bellec, with contributions from teaching assistants and many additional contributors.
 This book also benefits from constructive feedback from students who have taken the PSY3018 course since its inception in 2018.
-The general contributions are presented below.
-Specific contributions are listed within each chapter.
+General contributions are acknowledged below, with specific contributions listed within each chapter.

 <table>
   <tr>